 The Adult Learning Needs Assessment surveyed 319 Eastmain Eeyouch.

 Most of those surveyed (268 participants) were aged 15-45.

 7 community members and 2 employers also participated in qualitative interviews.

-This sample size provides us with a Eastmain community members.and a , making the ALNA a very reliable source of data on
+This sample size provides us with a confidence interval of 95% and a margin of error of 6%, making the ALNA a very reliable source of data on Eastmain community members.

 All community members who took our surveys (100%) agreed with the statement “Education is important.”
 In addition, respondants believed that adult education (98%) and post-secondary studies (97%) led to better jobs and a brighter financial future.

 The majority of adults in Eastmain have children, and intergenerational households are common: 63% of adults aged 26 to 25 have children, and 60% reported five or more people in their households.
 Creating programs and services that are supportive of students’ family lives is important for student success.

 The top three programs of interest to community members were (1) Cree language, (2) traditional knowledge & skills, and (3) Cree culture and history.
 In their interviews, many students also emphasized the importance of a culturally relevant education.
 SAES can respond to this demand not only by offering these programs. but by taking steps to make all programs more culturally relevant.